Kevin Adams North Carolina Waterfall Challenges

 If you’re like many waterfallers, you like to keep a list of waterfalls visited and you’re always looking for new ones to add to the list.
 These challenges will hopefully add a little more fun in your pursuit and give you a reward for reaching the various goals.
 There are four different waterfall challenges.

 All of the challenges consist of waterfalls that are on public land or those on private land that are accessible to the public.
-All of the waterfalls are included in my North Carolina Waterfalls book.
+Nearly all of the waterfalls are included in my North Carolina Waterfalls book.
 The lists include the corresponding page numbers from the book to help you visit the falls.
 The lists also include the general location for each falls (Hub), and the trail length and difficulty for some of them.

 The 100 Disabled-Access North Carolina Waterfalls Challenge contains waterfalls that are visible from a road or that require short, easy walks.
 Persons in wheelchairs should be able to experience most of these waterfalls, while those who can walk with limited mobility will able to see all of them.
 Some of the waterfalls are spectacular, among the finest in the state.
 But several of them aren’t much to get excited about.
 Some will be very hard to see in summer and the creeks may dry to a trickle.
 Some are distant views, with the waterfall not showing up well.
 However, I wanted to include 100 waterfalls to make this a worthy challenge for those who aren’t able to make difficult hikes to see waterfalls.
 Coming up with 100 waterfalls that are extremely easy to see required adding some less-than-ideal falls to the list.